barryhughes/event-rocket/readme.txt

 required).

 == Changelog ==

+= 1.2 =

+* Nosecone improvements (front page support): change all references to the main event page so they "point" to the front page instead
+* Project GPS: allow adjustments to stored longitude/latitude data for venues

 = 1.1 =
 * Project Nosecone: put the main events page on the blog front page